brgillis/SHE_Validation/doc/prog_psf_res_star_pos.rst

        ratio.
 Or 2. "auto-<N>" where <N> is the number of quantiles (of equal data volume) to automatically divide the data into.
      - Will use default bin limits, as listed above in the `Options`_ section above.
+   * - SHE_Validation_ValidatePSFResStarPos_snr_bin_limits
+     - As above, but this value applies only to this executable, and takes precedence if supplied.
+     - If a value is supplied to SHE_Validation_snr_bin_limits, that will be used.
+Otherwise, will use default bin limits, as listed above in the `Options`_ section above.

 See `Bin Definitions <bin_definitions>`_ for the spefic definitions of values used for binning.